How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 KYOTO ITINERARY OVERVIEW

-This trip covers the highlights of Kyoto (with a few off-the-beaten-path attractions sprinkled in) and is ideal for first-time visitors in Kyoto, Japan.
-This itinerary also works well for return visitors who want to revisit their favorite spots and discover some new activities.
+This trip covers the highlights of Kyoto (with a few off-the-beaten-path attractions sprinkled in) and is ideal for first-time visitors to Kyoto.

-You’ll be able to experience all of the following during your 5 days in Kyoto:
+You’ll be able to experience–or choose to skip–the following during your 2 days in Kyoto:

 • Gion District